Phitsanulok Phitsanulok Province, Thailand Travel Guide

 Phitsanulok is generally safe for tourists.

-Awareness of seasonal hazards aids a seamlesser journey.
+Awareness of seasonal hazards assists a seamlesser journey.

-During the peak rainy season (Aug-Sep), parts of the city near the Nan River can experience localized, usually temporary, flooding.
+During the peak rainy season (Aug-Sep), parts of the city near the Nan River may encounter localized, usually temporary, flooding.

-Severe heat occurs in March-May.
+Severe heat occurs in The third month of the year-May.
 Plan activities to avoid when the sun is strongest.

 Seasonal agricultural burning (March-April) causes significant air pollution.
 Monitor local air quality reports.